microsoft/cmd-call-graph/README.md

 It takes the input file as stdin and outputs the resulting file to stdout, outputting logs and errors to stderr.

-## Usage Examples
+## Invocation Examples

-Usage example for Ubuntu Linux and WSL (Windows Subsystem for Linux), assumes Python and `pip` are installed:
+Invocation example for Ubuntu Linux and WSL (Windows Subsystem for Linux), assumes Python and `pip` are installed:

 ```bash